 - 1. CNSC to engage further with Grand Council Treaty #3 to incorporate Manito Aki Inakonigaawin and the Nibi declaration principles within the ROR. - 2.
-Schedule a presentation with the CNSC transportation specialist to discuss the transportation of nuclear waste through the territory - 3.GCT #3 and the CNSC to develop a better communication strategy to disseminate information to communities.
+CNSC to consider Cumulative Effects, social, spiritual, mental and physical health in the next ROR. - 3.
+It is recommended to develop a model on measuring cumulative effects and include in annual monitoring. - 4.
+GCT #3 and the CNSC to develop a better communication strategy to disseminate information to communities and processes of projects. - 5.
+CNSC to incorporate and identify how they are respecting Treaty 3 and Anishinaabe in Treaty #3 Rights.